syncfusion-content/wpf-docs/wpf/Scheduler/Calendar-Types.md

 * JulianCalendar

 N>
-* Japanese and Lunar type calendars are not supported in `Scheduler` control.
+* Japanese and Lunar type calendars are not supported in the `Scheduler` control.
- * When `CalendarIdentifier` and `FlowDirection` properties are set, `FlowDirection` property is given higher precedence.
-If you want to override this behavior set `FlowDirection` after `CalendarIdentifier`.
+* When the `CalendarIdentifier` and `FlowDirection` properties are set, the `FlowDirection` property is given higher precedence.
+If you want to override this behavior set `FlowDirection` after `CalendarIdentifier.`

 {% tabs %}
 {% highlight xaml %}